TomShacham/http4js/README.md

 #### To do

-- document routing api
+- update http4js-eg
-  - withRoutes and nested handlers
+- add nested routes to skeleton app